 The Chaplaincy supports and encourages the many fund raising events that take place throughout the school year in aid of our House Charities and other organisations.
-These have involved soup and bread fasts, a giant picnic and Brent Food Bank.
-A one off collection last year for the Philippines raised a staggering £2,300.
+These have involved soup and bread fasts, a giant picnic, food bank collections and many one off crisis collections to help those in need of emergency care.
+St. Gregory’s raised an amazing £2,600 for those affected by the Grenfell tower fire.

 OUR RESPONSE TO THE PHILIPPINES TYPHOON